Today, I’m going to stray from my chronological story about finding, purchasing, furnishing and vacationing in my Italian villa.

-We continued walking up the hill and to the left and found a beautiful street lined with shops that swept up upwards and morphed into a very wide, gradual staircase.
+I continued walking up the hill and to the left and found a beautiful street lined with shops that swept up upwards and morphed into a very wide, gradual staircase.

-We walked the castle, imaging how life was back in the day.
+I walked the castle, imaging how life was back in the day.

 The view to the south from the top of the castle was amazing.